What is an electric car onboard charger?

 Where is an electric car onboard charger located?

-The onboard charger is located within the electric vehicle itself, as shown below, and its primary job is to manage and control the charging process, ensuring safe and efficient conversion and delivery of direct current to the EV battery.
+The onboard charger is located within the electric vehicle itself, and its primary job is to manage and control the charging process, ensuring safe and efficient conversion and delivery of direct current to the EV battery.

 How does an EV onboard charger work?